chr-wei/ebs_spread/docs/_posts/2019-12-26-sort-tasks.md

 featured_image: '/images/blog/search.jpg'
 ---

-After adding all tasks you should prioritize and order them to decide what to do first.
+After adding all tasks you should prioritize and arrange them in order to decide what to do first.
 Every tasks has a unique priority value - there are no tasks with the same priority.
 This determines the task queue for all applied algorithms and time and date calculation.

 ### Prioritizing tasks

-Tags that were also mentioned in the last post become useful if tasks have to be reordered or sorted.
 A selected task can be

 shifted up by hitting *CTRL-ALT-+*

 and shifted down by hitting *CTRL-ALT--*

 Shifting up- or downwards means adjusting the priority of the task.
-If a tag is selected and multiple tasks are highlighted all highlighted tasks will be shifted accordingly.
+If a tag is selected and multiple tasks are highlighted, all highlighted tasks will be shifted accordingly.
 Shifting down the selected tag `Food products` ...

 | Task no. | Task name                        | %Tag 1 | %Tag 2      | %Tag 3    |
 |----------|----------------------------------|--------|-------------|-----------|